kostmo/circleci-failure-tracker/docs/development-environment/README.md

 ## Credentials

 The application makes authenticated connections with Postgres, GitHub, CircleCI, etc.

+Request access to the credentials from the project owner.
 Place the credentials directory as a sibling to this repo clone.